yurisuika/Zehn/README.md

 Why the name "Zehn"?
 Well, I wanted to make my own attempt to match Steam to a stock Windows 10 experience.
 The design language behind this OS is technically known as MDL2, the first iteration of Fluent Design.
 It is a transitional design language that retains the sharp lines and minimalistic icons of Metro and merges them with reactive Fluent effects such as Acrylic and Reveal that evolved into Fluent 2 for Windows 11.
 So, I took the German word for "ten", as it also sounds like the Japanese "禅".
 My mind is clear knowing that this theme fits seamlessly into a Windows 10 environment.

 > [!IMPORTANT]
 > Zehn is presently going massive internal restructuring.
 Years of natural growth are being reworked into a highly organized and structured form.
 Things may temporarily become misaligned or broken during this process, but the final result will be a skin that may be completely personalized with ease.
-See #66 and #103 for more details.

 ![zehn](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/zehn.png)